Study abroad at SCAD Lacoste

 How to apply

 Considerations for the SCAD Lacoste program are limited to students who are in good standing with the university.
 Additionally, factors for acceptance include GPA, class standing and seat availability.
 Students currently enrolled at SCAD have priority; however, non-SCAD students may apply.

 For acceptance, students must complete the application in its entirety and have a staff adviser (student success or graduate adviser) sign off on course selections via an Advising Confirmation form.
 Students will be prompted by the application system to upload this form.
 Therefore, students interested in applying should schedule an appointment with their staff adviser prior to completing the application.

 Non-SCAD students may apply by contacting the office of study abroad at email@example.com or 912.525.5806.

 Criteria for study abroad

 In adherence with the policies stated in the SCAD catalog, considerations for travel abroad to Lacoste and other international SCAD locations are limited to students in good standing with the university.
-Additionally, faculty references, class standing and seat availability are factors for acceptance.
+Additionally, class standing and seat availability are factors in acceptance.
 All applicants should meet the following criteria:

 - 30+ credits

 For acceptance, students must complete the application in its entirety, and have their student success or graduate adviser sign off on course selections via an Advising Confirmation form.
 Those who do not complete this form will not be considered active applicants.